 For an investment, custodial credit risk is the risk that, in the event of failure of the counterparty, the Village will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
-The Village's two investments (Summit Park District Tax Anticipation Warrants and Justice Bonds) are unsecured debt.
+The Village's investments in Summit Park District Tax Anticipation Warrants and Justice Bonds are unsecured debt.
 The securities are issued in the name of the Village and not held by an outside party.
+The Villages certificates of deposit, U.S. Agency Securities and money market fund are held by a brokerage firm which provides up to \$150 million of coverage for securities held in client accounts, of which \$1.15 million may be in cash deposits.